Can You Get a Divorce While Pregnant in Texas?

 Getting a divorce while pregnant is allowed in Texas, but it can be a complex process.
 The divorce can be filed, and the initial proceedings can begin, but the finalization of the divorce will be postponed until after the child is born.
 This is because determining the child’s paternity is an essential step in any divorce case involving a pregnant spouse.

 The child’s paternity needs to be established to determine child custody, visitation, and support issues.
-The court will want to protect the child’s best interests, which requires a thorough examination of the family situation.
+The court will want to protect the child’s best interests, which requires thoroughly examining the family situation.

 Moreover, even after the child is born, the divorce proceedings may still be complicated, particularly if there are questions about the child’s paternity.
 The court will need to conduct DNA testing or other procedures to establish paternity if it is in question.
 This can delay the finalization of the divorce and require additional legal proceedings.